zilahir/TO00BL10-3009/README.md

 The productino application can be reached via [this](https://zilahir-todo.netlify.app/) link.

+## Github

+Since this `README` is uploaded elsewhere, the repository of the application can be found [here](https://github.com/zilahir/TO00BL10-3009)

 # Roadmap of implementation

 - [x] create git repo on github